RamiHg/RustyBoy/README.md

 # RustyBoy

 RustyBoy is a cycle-accurate Gameboy emulator written to be as close to the real hardware as possible.

-While it does not yet have all the bells and whistles of a user-friendly emulator, it has enough features to

 The emulator is designed to mimic the environment of FPGA development.
 It is therefore not written for speed or efficiency (but still runs pretty fast).

 ## Getting Started

 RustyBoy works on any target supported by Rust.
 The audio backend works on Linux, Mac OS X, and Windows.

 ### Prerequisites

 cmake is required in all platforms to build the 3rd-party audio backend (libsoundio).
 Install using your favorite package manager: `sudo apt/brew/scoop install cmake`.

+If you are still not able to build the audio dependencies, remove "audio" from the default features in `soc`.

 #### Linux

 pkg-config and PulseAudio are required for audio playback on Linux.
 To install (on Debian-based systems):

 ```sh
 sudo apt install pkg-config pulseaudio
 ```

 ### Usage

+To run a ROM:

 ```bash
 cargo run --release -- path_to_rom.gb